-- 1. The Application for Admission form completely filled out, including the applicant's personal testimony; - 2.
+- 1. The Application for Admission form completely filled out; - 2.
+Admission essays, including the applicant's personal testimony; - 2.
 References from a pastor, educator or employer, and a friend; - 3.
-An official transcript from every college and/or graduate school attended, whether or not credits are to be transferred, sent directly from the institution(s) concerned to the Office of Admissions of Corban University School of Ministry; - 4.
+An official transcript from every college and/or graduate school attended, whether or not credits are to be transferred, sent directly from the institution(s) concerned to the Office of Graduate & Online Admissions of Corban University School of Ministry; - 4.
 A \$50.00 Application Fee.